snakemake/snakemake/docs/snakefiles/rules.rst

 If an output file is marked to be a pipe, then Snakemake will first create a `named pipe <https://en.wikipedia.org/wiki/Named_pipe>`_ with the given name and then execute the creating job simultaneously with the consuming job, inside a **group job** (see above).
 Naturally, a pipe output may only have a single consumer.
 It is possible to combine explicit group definition as above with pipe outputs.
-Thereby, pipe jobs can live within, or extend existing groups.
+Thereby, pipe jobs can live within, or (automatically) extend existing groups.
 However, the two jobs connected by a pipe may not exist in conflicting groups.